antrea-io/antrea/docs/design/ovs-pipeline.md

 ### Classifier

-This table is designed to determine the "category" of packets by matching the ingress port of the packets.
+This table is designed to determine the "category" of IP packets by matching on their ingress port.
 It addresses specific cases:

 1. Packets originating from the local Node through the local Antrea gateway port, requiring IP spoof legitimacy verification.
 2. Packets originating from the external network through the Antrea gateway port.
 3. Packets received through an overlay tunnel.
 4. Packets received through a return port defined in a user-provided TrafficControl CR (for feature `TrafficControl`).
-5. Packets returned back from an application-aware engine through a specific port (for feature `L7NetworkPolicy`).
+5. Packets returned from an application-aware engine through a specific port (for feature `L7NetworkPolicy`).
 6. Packets originating from local Pods, requiring IP spoof legitimacy verification.

 If you dump the flows of this table, you may see the following: